kckhafra/holistic-shopping-client/README.md

 - Password: holistic

 ### Technologies used
-Front-end: JavaScript, React, HTML, CSS, AND API GET, POST, PATCH, DELETE REQUEST [Back-End](https://github.com/kckhafra/holistic-shopping-api): Node.js, jwt, PSQL.
+Front-end: The front end was built with JavaScript, React, HTML, CSS, AND API GET, POST, PATCH, DELETE REQUEST [Back-End](https://github.com/kckhafra/holistic-shopping-api): The back-end was built with Node.js and PSQL.
+The login was authenticated through JSON Web Token(JWT).
 Database stored at Heroku.

-### `npm run build`
+### Description

-Builds the app for production to the `build` folder.<br>
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br>
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+This web app currently allows you to post products for sell, see products others post and manage your own products.
 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**